adobe/cc-dc-hub/public/features/adobe-power-automate-samples/hub.md

   - Acrobat
 ---

-## Key Features

-### Send Custom Emails
-Instead of using the standard Adobe Acrobat Sign emails, send your own custom emails for signing steps

-### Automatically Send from Sharepoint
-Upload a file, automatically send it for signature

-### Mimic Web Forms for More Flexibility
-Call your flow, get back the signing URL, then redirect your signer to the agreement

 ## Using Microsoft Power Automate Samples
 Power Automate is a powerful tool that can streamline your Adobe Acrobat Sign workflows.
 This set of flows will get you started, with basic flows to use as building blocks.